Kailyn Lowry Get Candid About Her Family And Reveals If She Talks To Lauren In New ‘Teen Mom 2’ Trailer

 As previously reported by Inquisitr, Kailyn took to Twitter to speak out after an episode of Teen Mom 2 in which she avoided Lauren at one of Lincoln’s soccer games.
 She explained she didn’t have any “ill feelings” towards Lauren, but that she didn’t want their first official meeting to be on camera adding that she didn’t think that was “genuine.”

 Kailyn Lowry and Javi Marroquin were married for a few years and their relationship was shown on the hit MTV show.
-Their wedding was shown along with them welcoming their son.
-Despite trying to make their relationship work, the couple couldn’t and ended up splitting.
+Their wedding was shown, along with them welcoming their son.
+Despite trying to make their relationship work, the couple couldn’t, and ended up splitting.
 Javi briefly dated another Teen Mom 2 cast member, Briana DeJesus, and their relationship was shown on last season’s show.
 That relationship also ended before he and Lauren got back together.

 However, it won’t be all about drama on Kailyn’s segments tonight.
 She also got candid about family and meeting up with her sister in Texas.
 As fans who have followed Kail’s story know, she hasn’t had a great relationship with her mother and hasn’t known many of her other family members.
-She did meet up with some of her dad’s side of family in Texas and has been trying to create a stronger relationship with her sister.
-She revealed that she visited her now pregnant sister in Texas and offered to throw her a baby shower.
+She did meet up with some of her dad’s side of the family in Texas and has been trying to create a stronger relationship with her sister.
+She revealed that she visited her now-pregnant sister in Texas and offered to throw her a baby shower.

 On tonight's #TeenMom2, @KailLowry describes her relationship with Javi's girlfriend Lauren ????
 Catch a new episode at 9/8c on @MTV. pic.twitter.com/UHiSlegCe1